hgeaydem/openshift-virt-labs/docs/workshop/content/deploy-cnv.md

-At the time of writing, OpenShift virtualisation is available as both upstream (**KubeVirt**) and downstream releases.
+OpenShift virtualisation is available as both upstream (**KubeVirt**) and downstream releases.
 As of this writing the downstream release is version 2.3 and is available from the OperatorHub.
 This version is desginated with "[technology preview](https://access.redhat.com/support/offerings/techpreview)" status from Red Hat.

 The mechanism for installation is to utilise the operator model and deploy via the OpenShift Operator Hub (Marketplace) in the web-console.
 Note, it's entirely possible to deploy via the CLI should you wish to do so, but we're not documenting that mechanism here.